debpal/OptiDamTool/README.md

 | **License** | ![GitHub License](https://img.shields.io/github/license/debpal/OptiDamTool) |

-`OptiDamTool` is a Python package designed for analytics and decision-making in dam operations and water resources management.
+`OptiDamTool` is a Python package designed for analytics and decision-making in dam management.
 Conceptualized and released on May 29, 2025, the package offers tools for modeling and analyzing hydrological flow across a network of connected dams.

-Leveraging functionalities from the open-source [GeoAnalyze](https://github.com/debpal/GeoAnalyze) package, `OptiDamTool` provides classes that help users prepare inputs for simulating water erosion and sediment transport, and support decision-making in dam network deployment for environmental sustainability.
+Leveraging functionalities from the open-source [GeoAnalyze](https://github.com/debpal/GeoAnalyze) package, `OptiDamTool` provides classes that that assist users in preparing inputs for simulating water erosion and sediment transport, and supports decision-making in dam network deployment aimed at environmental sustainability.

 ## Classes

-The following classes are included in the package:
+### `OptiDamTool.WatemSedem`

-- `OptiDamTool.WatemSedem`: Provides methods to prepare inputs for the [WaTEM/SEDEM](https://github.com/watem-sedem) model, which predicts soil erosion, sediment transport capacity, and sediment delivery to stream networks at a watershed scale.
-While no methods have been implemented yet, development is currently underway.
+Provides methods to prepare inputs for simulating the [WaTEM/SEDEM](https://github.com/watem-sedem) model, which predicts soil erosion, sediment transport capacity, and sediment delivery to stream networks at the watershed scale.
+This class currently provides the following feature:

+* Converts Digital Elevation Model (DEM) data into the stream files required for the WaTEM/SEDEM model, with the `river routing = 1` extension enabled.

+### `OptiDamTool.Network`
-- `OptiDamTool.Network`: Provides methods for establishing hydrological and sedimentation flow connectivity between dams using the stream network.
+Offers methods for establishing hydrological and sedimentation flow connectivity between dams using the stream network.
+This class currently provides the following feature:

-## Features

-The classes provide the following features:

-### *Dam Network*

-- Identification of connectivity between adjacent upstream and downstream dams
+  * Identifies connectivity between adjacent upstream and downstream dams.

 ## Easy Installation